anqin/qindb/README.md

-This is the repo for Quick-Index Databse (Q-IndexDB)
+This is the repo for Quick-Index Database (Q-IndexDB)